Cyclic hyperbolicity in CAT(0) cube complexes: Cyclically hyperbolic cubulable groups

 \begin{prop} \emph{(\cite[Theorem~3.13]{article3})} Let $X$ be a CAT(0) cube complex.
 A loxodromic isometry $g \in \mathrm{Isom}(X)$ is contracting if and only if there exist a constant $L \geq 0$ and a hyperplane $J$ such that $\{g^n \cdot J \mid n \in \mathbb{Z}\}$ is a collection of pairwise $L$-well-separated hyperplanes. \end{prop}

-Here, two hyperplanes $J_1,J_2$ are \emph{$L$-well-separated} if every collection of hyperplanes transverse to both $J_1,J_2$ with no facing triple has cardinality $\leq L$.
-(A \emph{facing triple} being the data of three hyperplanes such that no one separates the other two.)
-If $L=0$, one says that $J_1$ and $J_2$ are \emph{strongly separated}.
+Recall that, in a CAT(0) cube complex, a \emph{facing triple} is the data of three hyperplanes such that no one separates the other two.
+Two hyperplanes $J_1,J_2$ are \emph{$L$-well-separated} if they are not transverse and if every collection of hyperplanes transverse to both $J_1,J_2$ with no facing triple has cardinality $\leq L$.
+If $L=0$, i.e.\ if there is no hyperplane transverse to both $J_1$ and $J_2$, one says that $J_1$ and $J_2$ are \emph{strongly separated}.

 \begin{lemma} \emph{(\cite[Lemmas~2.20 and~2.21]{article3})} Let $X$ be a CAT(0) cube complex and $g\in \mathrm{Isom}(X)$ a loxodromic isometry.
 If $g$ is contracting, then, for every axis $\gamma$ of $g$, the Hausdorff distance between $\gamma$ and its convex hull is finite. \end{lemma}